cmyster/BetterSet/README.md

 Pairs of numbers and operators, the last element is a list of indices that will be randomly modified.
 `['5', '-', '2', '*', '2', '-', '3', '/', '2', [0, 2]]`

-TODO:

-1. Instead of picking the top performing DNAs, use logarithmic distribution to have more of the better-performing DNAs and less of the less-performing ones.
-2. Calculations are linear:
-    a.
-Some functions can be delegated to different threads.
-This needs a waiter function.
-    b.
-Some calculations should be vectorized.